How to Clean a Wine Decanter (Pro Tips from a Sommelier)

 Why Are Decanters So Hard to Clean, Anyway?

-Wine decanters aren’t just decorative, they’re designed to aerate wine, separating it from sediment and softening tannins.
-But their very shape makes them tough to wash:
+Wine decanters aren’t just decorative, they’re literally designed to aerate wine, separating it from sediment and softening tannins.
+Unfortunately for us, their very shape makes them tough to wash with those narrow openings blocking brushes, wide bases trapping residue, and all of it made with delicate glass that risks scratching or cracking.

-Add in dried wine pigments (thanks, Cabernet) and leftover tannins clinging to the glass, and you’ve got a cleaning challenge.
+Add in dried wine pigments (thank you, Cabernet) and leftover tannins clinging to the glass, and you’ve got a cleaning challenge.

 The usual suspects (dish soap and water) don’t cut it.
 And you definitely don’t want soapy residue in your next bottle.
 (Trust me, a Sauvignon Blanc with dish soap notes is not the pairing you’re going for.)